MONUMENT VALLEY - VALLEY OF THE GODS, MYSTERY VALLEY, SLOT CANYON - APRIL 28/MAY3, 2020

 All levels of experience are welcome!

-We will photograph a full moon rise over Monument Valley!
+We will photograph sunset and sunrise over Monument Valley!

 Some of the places and things we may photograph include: